 We don’t recommend relying on what you think is the right size and we don’t want you to feel uncertain when it comes to ordering your HVAC filter.
 At FiltersFast.com, our goal is to equip you with the knowledge you need to make the right decisions.

 If an air filter is too big, you will have to return it.
 DO NOT cut it to fit.
 Cutting a filter to fit can create air gaps and contaminants can pass through into your air.
+Here’s why sticking to the right size is essential.

 The longer you wait to change your old, clogged filter, the more restricted airflow can become.
 When airflow is restricted two things can happen: